Houdini 21.0 Crowd simulations

 float

-The maximum rate (in degrees per second) at which agents will turn when driven by the solver’s default movement behavior.
-This attribute will override the default max turn rate on the crowd solver.
+The maximum rate (in degrees per second) at which agents will turn when driven by the crowd solver’s default movement behavior.
+This attribute overrides the default max turn rate on the crowd solver.

 On point